funwithtriangles/blender-to-threejs-export-guide/readme.md

 - When animating an object, make sure it's transforms are all set to zero.
 To do this, you need to "Apply" them.
 Press CTRL+A to do this when selecting the object in the 3D view.
 If you've done it correctly, you should see Location and Rotation set, scale set to 1 (view in the properties panel).
 This makes sure the object doesn't move to weird places when it is not being animated as part of a strip.
 - When switching between actions, make sure you have the correct object selected in the 3D View, otherwise the wrong object will suddenly have the animation applied to it

+### A note on mixing actions once in three.js
+Because of the way actions are exported, blending animations doesn't work too well for anything other than transitions.
+Let's say you have a figure running, and also a figure standing and waving.
+In an ideal world, you'd be able to blend these two in your application and have a figure running and waving.
+Unfortunately, instead you'll have a figure halfway between the two states (e.g. walking and half waving).
+This is because Blender exports all static information as well as important stuff.

+This even applies to animations with multiple meshes.
+For instance, if you had a character with a hat as a seperate object and you wanted a separate hat wobble animation, you won't be able to blend that animation with something else.
+The best thing to do here is export each mesh seperately and combine them in three.js.
+One other option is to manually edit the GLTF JSON file to remove certain animation information, but this really isn't fun.

 ## Important FBX export options
 As mentioned above, for complex models, the best option is to export to FBX and then convert to glTF using [FBX2glTF](https://github.com/facebookincubator/FBX2glTF).
 Below are the important options for exporting to FBX from Blender.